aws-samples/aws-data-pipelines-for-azure-storage/README.md

 To deploy using Cloudformation or Terraform, follow instructions in the [Cloud Intelligence Dashboard for Azure workshop](https://catalog.workshops.aws/cidforazure).

-To understand how the Azure Cost Usage files should be provided, take a look at the examples [here](https://microsoft.github.io/finops-toolkit/data#%EF%B8%8F-dataset-examples).
+To understand how the Azure Cost Usage files should be provided, take a look at the dataset examples download [here](https://microsoft.github.io/finops-toolkit/open-data#download-open-data).

 ---